-During a building inspection, any rust found on your roof exterior, soffit, interior or anywhere else will be made note of.
+During a building inspection, any rust found on your roof exterior, soffit, interior or anywhere else will be noted in the report.

 Rust can come from many different places.

-Metal proof cladding is designed to resist rust, which is brought about by exposure to moisture.
+Metal roof cladding is designed to resist rust, which is brought about by exposure to moisture.

 Damage such as scratches can expose the more vulnerable core of the metal to moisture, leading to rust and corrosion.

-Similarly, if the metal cladding is designed using incompatible metals, this results in galvanic corrosion.
+Similarly, if the metal cladding is designed using incompatible metals, galvanic corrosion will take place.

-If a roof is made with steel and aluminium for example, it will quickly rust.
+For example, if a roof is made with steel and aluminum it will quickly rust.

-Using wrong type of roof sheeting for roof pitch
+3. Using the wrong type of roof sheeting for roof pitch

 Particular types of roof cladding can be completely wrong for roofs of a certain pitch.

-During heavy rainfall, these valleys overflow with water and pours into the gaps between adjacent roof sheets.
+During heavy rainfall, these valleys overflow with water and pour into the gaps between adjacent roof sheets.

 It trickles over the edge of the roof sheet and into the roof cavity.
 This can result in leaks, mould and other moisture damage occurring.